 Data centers require exceptional reliability—even brief interruptions cause significant losses.
 This reliability requirement drives capacity market clearing prices upward as data centers contract for dispatchable generation willing to guarantee supply availability.

-These capacity market costs flow through to all business energy costs via contract pricing.
-Essentially, all commercial customers subsidize enhanced reliability standards through their business energy costs, even businesses without data center-level reliability requirements.
+These capacity market costs flow through to all costs via contract pricing.
+Essentially, all commercial customers subsidize enhanced reliability standards through their business costs, even businesses without data center-level reliability requirements.

-Solution 1: Geographic Risk Assessment for Business Energy Costs
+Solution 1: Geographic Risk Assessment for Energy Costs

 Action Steps:

-5. Factor connection delays and infrastructure contributions into total business energy costs
+- Factor connection delays and infrastructure contributions into total energy costs

-Manufacturing businesses particularly must assess whether location-specific business energy costs advantages justify other site benefits.
+Manufacturing businesses particularly must assess whether location-specific energy costs advantages justify other site benefits.

-Solution 2: On-Site Generation to Reduce Business Energy Costs
+Solution 2: On-Site Generation to Reduce Energy Costs

 Solar PV Systems:

-• Reduces business energy costs by 20-40% for daytime operations
+- Reduces costs by 20-40% for daytime operations

 Combined Heat and Power (CHP):

-Solution 3: Demand Flexibility to Lower Business Energy Costs
+Solution 3: Demand Flexibility to Lower Business Costs

-Data centers’ inflexible baseload demand creates value for businesses offering consumption flexibility, enabling business energy costs reduction through multiple mechanisms.
+Data centers’ inflexible baseload demand creates value for businesses offering consumption flexibility, enabling reduction through multiple mechanisms.

 Time-of-Use Optimization:

-• Reduce business energy costs by 20-35% on flexible consumption
+- Reduce energy costs by 20-35% on flexible consumption

 Demand Response Participation: